 Note “She” is a referring-back expression that connects phrases.
 There's a takeaway for content marketers here.
 They should create content as answers to not just one search query, but a series of related queries.
 It’s easier said than done.
 Anticipating the queries requires foresight and creating content around them requires creative prowess.

-How can the mobile-first strategy function as a leverage here?
+How can the mobile content marketing strategy function as leverage here?

-Desktop-esque search leads to a loss-loss situation for a webpage and visitors.
+The desktop search leads to a loss-loss situation for a website and visitors.
 Miguel Salcido pointed it out.
 A visitor who lands on a page goes back to the SERP for the next search.
 This way, the ranking of the page drops for the query he used.

 Voice-activated search creates a web of queries.
 Voice search signifies mobility as people can search something on the go.
 It is semantic search too.
 The voice search app for Chrome ramps up semantic searching.

 Localized content is a prime requisite for an optimized mobile experience.
 Almost 50% consumers gather store location and other info through mobile search.
 And approximately 80% mobile searches convert into sales.